 To avoid this, use a chair that is adjustable.
-The slant of back of the chair should be around 100 to 110 percent.
+The slant of the back of the chair should be around 100 to 110 percent.
 90 percent is too straight and won’t be of any comfort.
-More than 125 percent will place stress on other parts of body – neck and eyes especially.
+More than 125 percent will place stress on other parts of body – neck, and eyes especially.
 100 to 110 percent is ideal to keep the back problems away – provided you rest your entire back on the chair back.

 If the chair is not designed to provide support to upper and lower back, use small pillows to support the upper back towards shoulders and the lower back.
 Keep the back rested as long as possible.
 If you have to lean forward for some reason, make sure you take breaks and keep on resting your back at regular intervals.

-Arm Rest and Shoulders
+Arm-rest and Shoulders

-To avoid problems to legs and to care for your shoulders, use a chair with arm rests.
+To avoid problems with legs and to care for your shoulders, use a chair with arm rests.
 If the arm rests are adjustable, it is even better because one size does not fit all.
 If you don’t have a chair with arm rest, try to buy one as soon as possible.
 You won’t want to live with shoulder pain all your life.

 Wrist Rest is important

-When talking about correct posture to sit in front of computer, it is important to note the position of wrists.
+When talking about correct posture to sit in front of a computer, it is important to note the position of wrists.
 The basic thing is to provide a rest to the wrists.
 Many of us keep on typing with wrists in the air.
 This practice places too much stress on wrists and if continued for longer periods, will cause permanent wrist pain.

 If you don’t have an ergonomic keyboard and you don’t plan to buy one immediately, remember to take breaks when typing for longer hours.
-Every fifteen minutes, rest your wrists placing the hands on legs or somewhere comfortable for a minute or two.
+Every fifteen minutes, rest your wrists placing the hands-on legs or somewhere comfortable for a minute or two.

 Legs should get rest